multinormal/FuturesKit/README.md

 FuturesKit uses Grand Central Dispatch (GCD, libdispatch) to perform the required asynchronous and synchronous operations.
 FuturesKit was originally inspired by [BrightFutures](https://github.com/Thomvis/BrightFutures).
-While the APIs for FuturesKit and BrightFutures are similar, their implementations are somewhat different (one example of this is that FuturesKit's `Future` is a value type, while BrightFutures's `Future` is a reference type).
+While the APIs for FuturesKit and BrightFutures are similar, their implementations are quite different.
+At a high level, one example of this difference is that FuturesKit's `Future` is a value type, while BrightFutures's `Future` is a reference type: using value types can make it much easier to reason about memory management.

 ## Installation